 - display density quotient signage as required and other signage to support safe practices

 - display safety signage in common areas and entrances, exits and main thoroughfares, elevators, and lifts and other areas commonly used by residents

-How will a suspected coronavirus case on site be handled?
+How will a suspected coronavirus (COVID-19) case on-site be handled?

 The site manager is also required to inform Cladding Safety Victoria to ensure the steps outlined in the COVIDSafe Plan are followed.